 Item Description SIM Card Enable or disable the use of a SIM card.
-If you set all the SIM cards to disabled , this means that the entire cellular module is disabled. • enabled - It is possible to use the SIM card. disabled - Never use the SIM card, the usage of this SIM is forbidden.
+If you set all the SIM cards to disabled , this means that the entire cellular module is disabled. enabled - It is possible to use the SIM card. disabled - Never use the SIM card, the usage of this SIM is forbidden.
 Roaming State Configure the use of SIM cards based on roaming.
-This roaming feature has to be activated for the SIM card on which it is enabled! not applicable - It is possible to use the SIM card everywhere. home network only - Only use the SIM card if roaming is not detected.
+This roaming feature has to be activated for the SIM card on which it is enabled! not applicable - It is possible to use the SIM card every- where. home network only - Only use the SIM card if roaming is not detected.

-Item Description Data Limit State Configure the use of SIM cards based on the Data Limit set above: • not applicable - It is possible to use the SIM regardless of the limit. not exceeded - Use the SIM card only if the Data Limit (set above) has not been exceeded.
-BIN0 State Configure the use of SIM cards based on binary input 0 state: not applicable - It is possible to use the SIM regardless of BIN0 state. on - Only use the SIM card if the BIN0 state is logical 0 - voltage present. off - Only use the SIM card if the BIN0 state is logical 1 - no voltage.
-BIN1 State Configure the use of SIM cards based on binary input 1 state: not applicable - It is possible to use the SIM regardless of BIN1 state. on - Only use the SIM card if the BIN1 state is logical 0 - voltage present. off - Only use the SIM card if the BIN1 state is logical 1 - no voltage.
+ltem Description Data Limit State Configure the use of SIM cards based on the Data Limit set above: not applicable - It is possible to use the SIM regardless of the limit. not exceeded - Use the SIM card only if the Data Limit (set above) has not been exceeded.
+BINx State Configure the use of SIM cards based on binary input x state, where x is the input number: not applicable - It is possible to use the SIM regardless of BINx state. on - Only use the SIM card if the BINx state is logical 0 - voltage present. off - Only use the SIM card if the BINx state is logical 1 - no voltage.

-Table 22: Switch between SIM cards configuration
+Table 25: Switch between SIM cards configuration